With shipping rules or restrictions, you can personalize the rates and methods you offer customers online

 ShipperHQ allows online sellers to customize and take complete control of your shipping.
 Not only do ShipperHQ’s robust tools allow you to rein in shipping costs, they allow you to streamline the entire shipping experience.

-One of the ways you can take charge of your shipping is by setting up automated Carrier Rules in ShipperHQ.
+One of the ways you can take charge of your shipping is by setting up automated Shipping Rules in ShipperHQ.

-8 Ways Online Sellers Can Save Money and Streamline Operations with Carrier Rules
+8 Ways Online Sellers Can Save Money and Streamline Operations with Shipping Rules

 For example, you can set live shipping methods, add surcharges or override your store’s usual shipping methods in unusual situations.

 Business operations are different depending on what you sell and where you’re located.
-Let’s take a look at a few common use cases for using Carrier Rules in ShipperHQ.
+Let’s take a look at a few common use cases for using Shipping Rules in ShipperHQ.

 1. Product-based Rules